healygi/PP4/README.md

    -  No errors were returned when passing through the official Jigsaw validator

 - Python
-   - No errors were returned when passing through the official PEP8 validator
+   - No errors were returned

 - Javascript
-   - No errors were returned when passing through the official BeautifyTools validator
+   - No errors were returned

    ![wireframe](/media/PP4/validator.png)